 Due to copyright laws the film cannot be placed online for public viewing.

-Mercy’s Blessing is being shown in schools, universities, community centres, youth groups, and workplaces in over 100 countries worldwide.
+The film Mercy’s Blessing is being used in schools, universities, community centres, youth groups, and workplaces in over 100 countries worldwide.
 We invite individuals and organisations to use the film Mercy’s Blessing to inspire courage for change.

 Mercy’s Blessing is a story of selfless love and sacrifice in the midst of social injustice.
 It highlights the power of the human spirit, the power of choice, and the capacity of young people—especially boys and men—to act courageously, despite great odds in upholding equality and justice.